-DAY 12-13: Isla de Los Estados (Staten Island), Argentina
+DAYS 8-9 Isla de Los Estados (Staten Island), Argentina

-We have been given special permission to visit extraordinary Staten Island, and our ship will be one of the only expedition ships ever allowed here.
-It's a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and those who man the tiny naval observatory.
+We have been given special permission to visit extraordinary Staten Island, and our ship is one of the only expedition ships ever allowed here.
+It is a place of superlatives, barely touched in recent decades and visited primarily by a few scientists and the staff of the tiny naval observatory.
 The island was named by Dutch explorers in 1615.
-Its mountainous, forested landscapes and rugged fjords are beautiful, and we'll find a great deal of interest here.
-Our exact schedule will remain flexible to take best advantage of conditions.
-We'll search for southern rockhopper and Magellanic penguins, many other water birds, and fur seals and sea lions.
-We'll also look for otters on our landings ashore, and we'll see the replica of the 1884 San Juan de Salvamento "lighthouse at the end of the world," which inspired Jules Verne's novel by the same name.
-There will be chances to walk in the southern beech forests.
+Its mountainous, forested landscapes and rugged fjords are beautiful, and there is much to discover here.
+Our exact schedule remains flexible to take best advantage of conditions.
+We search for southern rockhopper and Magellanic penguins, other waterbirds, fur seals, and sea lions.
+We also look for otters on our landings ashore, and we see the replica of the 1884 San Juan de Salvamento "lighthouse at the end of the world," which inspired Jules Verne's novel by the same name.
+There are chances to walk in the southern beech forests.
 These days are bound to stand out as a unique chance to explore a very remote place.
-(B,L,D)